 It’s easy to de-prioritize dealing with that room full of paper that has accumulated over the years – the many reports, letters, books, press clippings, images, etc. But there are some important reasons why it’s worth giving some attention to your paper-based archive.
 This article explains the importance of digitising human rights archives, and will walk you through how to plan for a digitisation project: from preparation, to how to select the right equipment, to how much to budget.

-A typical digitization process will most likely include these steps:
+A typical digitisation process will most likely include these steps:

 - Define the goal and scope

 - Determine how documents will be accessed